-I am tenure-track assistant professor (PAST-PTC) of digital humanities in the Department of Language and Information Sciences in Faculty of Arts at the University of Lausanne (UNIL) in Switzerland.
-I am co-director of the Laboratory of Digital humanities and Cultures of the University of Lausanne and former academic co-director of the UNIL–EPFL Center for Digital Humanities.
+I am associate professor of digital humanities in the Department of Language and Information Sciences in Faculty of Arts at the University of Lausanne (UNIL) in Switzerland.
+I was co-director of the Laboratory of Digital humanities and Cultures of the University of Lausanne and academic co-director of the UNIL–EPFL Center for Digital Humanities.

 My main research interests are knowledge representation and formal modeling in the humanities and language technology for historical texts.
 I’m the author of the first text book on NLP for historical texts (published by Morgan & Claypool).
 I also have a long-standing interest in document engineering and interactive editing and authoring aids (LingURed).